9brada6/tabs-with-posts/development.md

 ## ✅ Todo

 - Finish Youtube Article Block.
-- Add a thumbnail component, with the width, in the Yt style?

 - Finish Simple Article Block(pass all tests)
 - Display only 3 meta per row?